Sompal-Singh/google_adk_sales_analysis_agent/README.md

 - Architecture: The project solution uses multi agent workflow to sequentially perform complex statistical analysis.

-- The Build: Multiagent system has been made using python, jupyter notebook, Google ADK 2.0
+- The Build: Multiagent system has been made using python, jupyter notebook, Google ADK 2.0, Gemini API Key for Gemini 3.5 flash